AndrewHakmi/Nexus/Catalyst-Priorities.md

 ## Catalyst priority updates
 On this page we keep track of the priorities mentioned by our lead-Catalysts.
-The latest priorities et will be shown on top.
+The latest priorities set will be shown on top.

 ### Priorities for catalysts (22 May)